colah/ByronTrialNotes/daily-notes/day19.md

  * Yes.
 * And there's the baggie with nichrom wire?
  * Yes.
-* And the antistatic bag is also in there?
+* And the anti-static bag is also in there?
  * I believe it was in one of the drawers.
 * But, in any event, it was not on top of the desk?
  * No, we put it there.
 * (Next picture) What you described hose with an air compressor fittings?
  * Yes.
-* You regognize the fittings?
+* You recognize the fittings?
  * Yes.
 * Do you have an underground sprinkler system at your house?
  * No.